processone/docs.ejabberd.im/content/tutorials/mysql.md

 INSTALLDIR_OR_PREFIX/share/doc/ejabberd
 ~~~

-Finally, you can always find the lastest version of the MySQL schema
+Finally, you can always find the latest version of the MySQL schema
 in ejabberd Github repository:
 [mysql.sql](https://github.com/processone/ejabberd/blob/master/sql/mysql.sql)